FelixMalfait/star-history/public/blog/star-history-open-source-2022-open-source-alternatives.md

-# Star History open-source Best of 2022 | open-source Alternatives
+# Issue History open-source Best of 2022 | open-source Alternatives

 When choosing which tools to use, do you prefer open or closed-source?
 What are the differences?
 In this post, let’s take a look at some of the most famous open-source alternatives on the market.